crystal11111/crystal11111/README.md

 - 👋 Hi, I’m Crystal Cho
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Computer Science at University of Alberta
+- 🌱 I’m currently learning python, C, C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking
-- 📫 Contact- crystal031230@gmail.com
+- 📫 Contact via

 <!---
 crystal11111/crystal11111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.